Report card: Bob Condotta grades the Seahawks’ Week 9 loss to the Bills

 Offensive line

-A tough day in this area as Wilson was hit early, often and several times really hard — ultimately sacked five times with two turning into lost fumbles — while Seattle was not able to really establish a consistent running game, which appeared early to be a significant part of their plan.
+It seemed to be one of the toughest days of the season for the line as Wilson was hit early, often and several times really hard — ultimately sacked five times with two turning into lost fumbles — while Seattle was not able to really establish a consistent running game, which appeared early to be a significant part of their plan.

 Duane Brown has been dealing with a chronic knee issue and had to leave for a play in the third quarter and didn’t seem to play to the level he has much of the season.